Broken Arms: Common And Painful

 Broken bones are one of the most common types of general injuries.
 One of the set of bones that are commonly broken as a result of a personal injury accident is an arm.
 An arm is composed of three separate bones which allow us to move our arm in different directions.
 These bones consist of the humerus, radius and ulna.
 If one of these three bones are to become broken, it can greatly hinder our normal daily activities.

 If you or a loved one has been involved in an accident, which resulted in a broken arm, you may be entitled to an opportunity to receive compensation for your losses and damages, including lost wages, medical expenses, pain and suffering and property damage.
+At Jonathan Perkins Injury Lawyers, we are dedicated to protecting the rights of Connecticut citizens, and have a proven track record for helping individuals like you obtain the MAXIMUM compensation they are entitled to receive.

 To learn more, simply fill out the Free Case Evaluation form on this page – It’s 100% FREE.